Do you have a marketing campaign budget for your small business?

-Dan Fleyshman, co-founder of UWheels, generated over a million dollars, by having popular Instagram models and celebrities post about his product.
+Dan Fleyshman, the co-founder of UWheels, generated over a million dollars, by having popular Instagram models and celebrities post about his product.

-In summary, as a small business owner you may have to spend some money on the major social media advertising channels.
+In summary, as a small business owner, you may have to spend some money on the major social media advertising channels.

 I strongly believe that running campaigns and testing everything is the best way to ascertain whether or not you should stick to a channel.

 A value proposition is simply a promise of value.
 It makes you stand out from the competition.

 In order to get customers to consider changing from the status quo, you have to give them a good reason,

 says Jim Konrath.

 If you want your value proposition to work, it must:

 - Be visually appealing

 - Include a call-to-action